scalalandio/chimney/docs/docs/supported-transformations.md

       // Bar(a = "value", b = None)
       // Some(value = Bar(a = "value", b = None))
     }

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Foo, Bar] = Transformer.define[Foo, Bar] .enableOptionDefaultsToNone
+      .buildTransformer
     ```

 The `None` value is used as a fallback, meaning: